nih-at/NeoPop-SDL/README.md

 SDL port of NeoPop, a portable SNK NeoGeo Pocket emulator.

+Development of NeoPop-SDL has stopped.

 For installation, you'll need [SDL (Simple DirectMedia Layer)](https://www.libsdl.org/).

-If you want to save screenshots in PNG format, you'll need [libpng](http://libpng.org/pub/png/libpng.html)
+If you want to save screenshots in PNG format, you'll need [libpng](http://libpng.org/pub/png/libpng.html).

 To read ROMs from zips, you should have [zlib](http://www.zlib.net/) installed.